-by Peg Laflam
+By Peg Laflam

-There can be only one word … intrepid.
+There can be only one word INTREPID.
 There can be no room for timidity in good design.
-But how does one become fearless and bold in the creation of designs and in the use of color?
+But, how does one become fearless and bold in the creation of designs and in the use of color?
 Where does one get ideas or know just which colors to put together?

 No one is born with the talent for good design, just as no one is born knowing how to play tennis or ride a horse.
 It is all in the practice.
-Think of areas which demand skills … anything from ballet to typing.
+Think of areas which demand skills…anything from ballet to typing.
 Let your mind recall a budding ballerina or a beginning typist and you will see clumsiness and insecurity.
-But as your mind moves ahead and you watch a skilled ballerina or a skilled typist, you see a grace and a flow of beauty that comes from practice.
+But, as your mind moves ahead and you watch a skilled ballerina or a skilled typist, you see a grace and a flow of beauty that comes from practice.

 Designing is no different.
-The beginner will be insecure, timid and clumsy.
-At this point some people give up saying they weren’t born to be designers, but the intrepid soul will repeat an exercise, will search out teachers, and will develop skills in designing.
+The beginner will be insecure, timid, and clumsy.
+At this point, some people give up saying they weren’t born to be designers, but the intrepid soul will repeat an exercise, will search out teachers, and will develop skills in designing.
 As with so many things in life, if you have a desire to do something, then time will be found to learn how to do it.
 If you don’t find the time to stretch and work at designing, your work may remain at the timid and tentative stage.

 In order to be the intrepid designer, one must first learn to see design in everything.
 A notebook is not only helpful, but necessary.
 If something catches your eye, you should make a note of it immediately in the notebook.
-This can be something as simple as a pattern in the brickwork (have you ever noticed that bricks can be placed horizontally, vertically and even diagonally on a building and the direction can give a clue to the age of the structure?), or the lines on a city map showing the streets (compare the streets in Washington, D.C. with those in Manhattan).
+This can be something as simple as a pattern in the brickwork (have you ever noticed that bricks can be placed horizontally, vertically and even diagonally on a building and the direction can give a clue to the age of the house?), or the lines on a city map showing the streets (compare the streets in Washington, D.C. with those in Manhattan).
 Stonework, arches, ceilings in the architectural line; tennis racquets, skis, footballs, and volley balls in the sports line; leaves, flowers, streams, raindrops in nature can all be inspirations for design.

 After an area has been chosen, it can be enlarged to any size desired.
 Along the way you may discover there are some lines that make the design a bit busy, perhaps these lines create tiny spaces or shapes that are barely seen.
 Do not hesitate to remove them.
 It takes a courageous designer to remove lines; ask yourself if each line is necessary and if it is not, remove it.
 In the search for design simplicity, restraint is the key.
 A good example would be the Chinese Ying-Yang symbol, a circle with a single bold curved line dividing the positive and negative areas.